 Power Laws in Economics and Finance

-A power law is the form taken by a large number of surprising empirical regularities in economics and finance.
-This article surveys well-documented empirical power laws concerning income and wealth, the size of cities and firms, stock market returns, trading volume, international trade, and executive pay.
-It reviews detail-independent theoretical motivations that make sharp predictions concerning the existence and coefficients of power laws, without requiring delicate tuning of model parameters.
-These theoretical mechanisms include random growth, optimization, and the economics of superstars coupled with extreme value theory.
-Some of the empirical regularities currently lack an appropriate explanation.
+A power law (PL) is the form taken by a large number of surprising empirical regularities in economics and finance.
+This review surveys well-documented empirical PLs regarding income and wealth, the size of cities and firms, stock market returns, trading volume, international trade, and executive pay.
+It reviews detail-independent theoretical motivations that make sharp predictions concerning the existence and coefficients of PLs, without requiring delicate tuning of model parameters.
+These theoretical mechanisms include random growth, optimization, and the economics of superstars, coupled with extreme value theory.
+Some empirical regularities currently lack an appropriate explanation.
 This article highlights these open areas for future research.